GoodPrior/CRoutines/README.md

 	}
 ```
 This reduces overhead of computing stride and simplifies coding effort for large arrays.
-Notice it should be clear that the array is column-major.
+Notice it should be clear that the array storage is column-major.

 What GET_DM() actually does is to get variable from the caller workspace,
 extract the data pointer, and construct a blitz array object reference to the data.